Education

 Reflections on Teaching Through Education

-I taught the following education courses: Material Development and Adaptation, Computer Assisted Language Learning (CALL), Introduction to Education, Theory and Practice of TEFL, Educational Administration and Management, and Educational Technologies.
+I taught the following education courses: Material Development and Adaptation, Computer-Assisted Language Learning (CALL), Introduction to Education, Theory and Practice of TEFL, Educational Administration and Management, and Educational Technologies.